Fire up your ovens because this is a game changer!

 Okay is there anything better than the smell (or taste) of roasted garlic?
-Especially when it is roasted, bathed in olive oil, butter and SALT!!!
+Especially when it is roasted, bathed in olive oil, butter (or ghee) and salt!!!
 I will tell you there is not.
-The first time I had roasted garlic I was on an informational interview (yes, you read that right) with an intellectual property attorney and she raved about how amazing this garlic was.
-I think my internal reaction was “What?
-You just put a whole piece of garlic in your mouth?”
-Of course, trying to remain professional, I obliged and tried this new-fangled, trendy appetizer….. and boy was I blown away.
-Not only did I make a new friend, colleague, contact, but I also received a wake-up call.
-Roasted Garlic is AMAZING!
 Spreading it on a warm baguette is probably one of the best ideas ever.
 Pair that with a glass of wine and some fresh parmesan cheese – I am in heaven.
 Just make it this weekend – and tell me how amazing it is!

-Boom.
-Next, you need to cut off knobby part of the garlic so the bottom rests flat, like in the above picture.
-Yup, just cut that right off, trying to cut the tops off of as many garlic cloves as possible.
+1 – you will need to cut off the bottom of the head of garlic so the bottom rests flat, like in the picture below.
+Trying to cut the tops off of as many garlic cloves as possible.

-Take a sheet of foil or parchment paper and place garlic in the middle.
-Top with a healthy amount of olive oil – try to let it sink down into the crevices – a lot of salt and pepper and then add a dollop of butter for good measure.
+2 – Take a sheet of foil or parchment paper, place garlic in the middle and top with a healthy amount of olive oil – try to let it sink down into the crevices

 Per my suggestion above…. pair with wine, fresh Parmesan cheese and a warm baguette.

-- Whole garlic cloves (as many as you want)
+- Whole head of garlic (as many as you want)

-- 1 Teaspoon butter per clove (use ghee to make Whole30 compliant or dairy-free)
+- 1 Teaspoon butter per head of garlic (use ghee to make Whole30/Paleo compliant or dairy-free)

-- Cut off knobby end of garlic, exposing cloves.
+- Cut off the knobby end of garlic, exposing cloves.

-- Place clove in the middle of large piece of foil or parchment paper on top of hand, cupping your hand around clove.
+- Place the head of garlic in the middle of large piece of foil or parchment paper on top of hand, cupping your hand around the head of garlic.

 - Pour olive oil on top.

-- Completely wrap up clove, keeping same side facing down.
+- Completely wrap up the head of garlic, keeping same side facing down.